-We said that the arguments for which Aristotelian logic was devised contain only categorical claims.
+Arguments for which Aristotelian logic was devised contain only categorical claims.
 Many of those can be reduced to arguments of a special kind.

 Categorical syllogism A categorical syllogism is an inference composed of three categorical claims: two premises and a conclusion.
 Exactly three terms are used as subject or predicate in those claims, each of which appears in exactly two of the claims.